 Victory Drummers Performance & Hands-On Drumming Event

 The Victory Drummers, a percussion ensemble of cancer survivors including their caregivers, will perform a number of world music selections.
 The audience will be invited to play along.
-Drums will be provided and no prior music experience is required for participation.
+Drums will be provided and no prior music experience.

 On June 24, JamesCare for Life will be hosting cancer survivors and their families at “Movie Night in the Ohio Stadium” in collaboration with the Athletics Department.
 Movie title will be announced in the coming weeks.
 Registration is required to receive tickets for entry.